 Student engagement helps providers to understand the experiences of specific groups at different stages in the student lifecycle.
 This can be helpful in informing and developing effective practice in access and participation.

 This input helps providers to put effective mechanisms in place to address the barriers and gaps that may be specific to particular groups of students.

-Our access and participation plan guidance requires providers to demonstrate how students have had the opportunity to express their views about the content of the plan before it was submitted for approval, and what steps were taken as a result of monitoring plans.
+- Our access and participation plan guidance requires providers to demonstrate how students have had the opportunity to express their views about the plan before it was submitted for approval, and what steps were taken as a result of monitoring plans.
 We also encourage providers to involve students in the delivery of their plans.

-Student engagement is also a requirement of the public interest governance principles for all providers registered with the OfS.
+- Student engagement is a requirement of the public interest governance principles for all providers registered with the OfS.